Gavin-Persad/predictions/plan.md

 - delete game week - needs to also clear lavery cup - players teams used, will need to add a new column to teams used table to link them to a game week to make this possible.
 This will be updated in enterscores when player makes a selection
 -
 - edit george cup, needs fixing, this live is currently broken
 - page flickers and needs refresh when draw second round of cup.
-Loop issue in the perform draw function.This rerendering is causing lots of rest api calls this could become a big issue.
+Loop issue in the perform draw function.This rerendering is causing lots of rest api calls this could become a big issue.⌛

-Separate Data and UI:

-Create a dedicated tournament service class that handles all database operations Keep UI components focused purely on rendering
-Use a State Machine:

-Define clear tournament states: "not_drawn," "in_progress," "complete" Only allow specific transitions between states Transactional Operations:

-Wrap related database operations in transactions Create atomic operations for "draw round," "complete round" Simplify Effects:

-Reduce the number of useEffects
-Create a single data fetching function that loads the complete tournament state Optimistic UI Updates:

-Update UI immediately, then confirm with database
-Roll back UI changes if database operations fail

 -
 - George cup - bye vs bye both show as progressed, fixture should be hidden if no players involved.